-Discussion sections meet once a week (either Tuesday or Thursday, depending on the section in which you are registered) give you a valuable opportunity for open discussion of the lecture material and assigned problems in a smaller class setting.
+Discussion sections meet once a week (either Tuesday or Thursday, depending on the section in which you are registered) and give you a valuable opportunity for open discussion of the lecture material and assigned problems in a smaller class setting.
 A significant portion of the points that determine your grade are earned in discussion class.
 If necessary, twice during the semester you may attend a different period of your TA's discussion class.
 Go to www.math.ufl.edu/courses to see when and where your TA teaches.

-Your main resource person is your discussion leader, a teaching assistant (TA) in the mathematics department.
+Your main resource person is your TA, who leads your discussion class.
 He or she is available during office hours (or by appointment) to answer your questions about the course material.
 Your TA is responsible for grading/recording your discussion quizzes, homework, free response on tests, and lecture participations.
 You must retain all returned papers in case of any discrepancy with your course grade.
 As mentioned above, you should check Canvas regularly and consult with your discussion leader if you have any questions about recorded grades.
 All grade concerns must be taken care of within one week of receiving the score.
 Your grade is subject to being raised or lowered if there is a recording error, computational error, bubbling error, "padding" error, etc.

-If you have concerns about your discussion class which cannot be handled by your TA, please contact the course coordinator, Professor Tornwall, in Little 374, tornwall@ufl.edu (use Canvas email).
+If you have concerns about your discussion class which cannot be handled by your TA, please contact your coordinator.